chamambom/my-ansible-journey/README.md

 With the ISP experiencing a substantial growth in its customer base, we initiated discussions about implementing automation for all hosted services - SMTP (Postfix), HTTP (Apache), and DNS services.

-### Goal of this repo.
+### Why this repo ?

-2024, I have finally decided to document my ansible experiences.
-In my current role, I use a lot of Terraform and I will be looking at how we can efficiently bootstrap ansible with terraform.
+---

+My integration strategy involves categorizing Ansible runs into two distinct phases: instance bootstrapping and configuration drift management.

+In my current role, I frequently use Terraform and have collaborated with many clients who are adopting Ansible as their primary configuration tool.
+This repository will document my journey toward developing a Terraform/Ansible bootstrapping approach.

+---

+This version is concise and emphasizes the separation of tasks and the context of your current work.

 ![alt text](/refimages/ansible-tf-intergration.png)